cdluminate/ProdL/ProdL.md

 a local directory to remote side by `rsync -Pav <local-directory> <user>@<ip-address>:~/my-work`, or transfer a remote directory to the local machine by `rsync -Pav <user>@<ip-address>:~/my-work <local-directory>`.
 Argument `P`, `a`, `v` mean "show progress", "archive mode", and "verbose", respectively.
-When the SSH service is listening on a non-standard port (instead of tcp/22), pass an extra argument to rsync to use the correct port number: `rsync -e "ssh -e <port>"`.
+When the SSH service is listening on a non-standard port (instead of tcp/22), pass an extra argument to rsync to use the correct port number: `rsync -e "ssh -p <port>"`.

 A successful file transfer via `rsync` requires it to be installed on both the machines of client and the server sides.